neubaumj/JohnHopkins_Tidy_DS/CodeBook.md

 The processing steps included:

-Downloaded the data and uncompressed the zip file placed into default R directory Read in the data (see Processing Files and Directory Structure) Appended together Training and Test data sets
+Downloaded the data and uncompressed the zip file placed into default R directory</br>
+Read in the data (see Processing Files and Directory Structure)</br>
+Appended together Training and Test data sets</br>
-Renamed columns to the ones listed in the features.txt file and cleaned up labels Joined the datasets (x, y and activities) into 1 data set Saved data set to file joined.txt
+Renamed columns to the ones listed in the features.txt file and cleaned up labels</br>
+Joined the datasets (x, y and activities) into 1 data set</br>
+Saved data set to file joined.txt</br>
-Grouped data set by Activity and Subject ID
+Grouped data set by Activity and Subject ID</br>
-Saved data set to file summarized.txt
+Saved data set to file summarized.txt</br>

 Processed output files
 ==================
-Joined ".\joined.txt"
+Joined ".\joined.txt"</br>
 Summarized ".\summarized.txt"